 Offensive line play remains one of the most underrated pieces of the NFL puzzle.
-Relatively few people go in-depth on the subject even though it has a massive impact on the outcome of games.
+Relatively few people go in-depth on the subject even though it massively impacts game outcomes.

-It’s important to note that most teams evaluated are done so with built-in expectations of variance that could bump them up or down a tier depending on how training camp plays out with regard to injuries, position battles, and chemistry.
+Most teams are evaluated with built-in expectations of variance that could bump them up or down a tier depending on how training camp plays out with regard to injuries, position battles, and chemistry.

 For my Defensive Line Pass Rush Rankings, click here.